A very early group of riders on Douglas' etc. Some say this is Maitland Showgrounds, others disagree.

 Max Grosskreutz, Ernie Evans and Vic Huxley.

-Jack Turner who rode on the card at West Maitland Show Grounds in the 20s.
+Jack Turner who rode on the card at Maitland Showgrounds in the 20s.

 Aussies, Ernie Evans, Ray Duggan, Bill Longley, Clem Mitchell & Ron Johnson can be seen in this 1938 New Cross League Team photo.